 |

-In 2023, the average rates of the tax on non-residential immovable property for legal entities and non-gratuitous acquisition of property were higher than the average figures in the country.
-At the same time, the rates of the taxes on retail trade and taxi transportation were considerably lower than the respective national averages.
-The tax on motor vehicles was comparable to the average one in the country.
-Within the district, the highest average taxes are levied by Sliven municipality and the lowest ones by Tvarditsa municipality.
+Of all monitored taxes, only the average rates for non-residential immovable property of legal entities were higher than the country’s average in 2024.
+At the same time, the rates of the taxes on retail trade were considerably lower than the respective national averages.
+The rates for the tax on motor vehicles and on non-gratuitous transfer of property were comparable to the average ones in the country.
+Within the district, the highest average taxes are levied by Sliven city municipality and the lowest ones – by Tvarditsa municipality.

 Immovable property tax for legal entities (2024) |